Personal Independence Payment (PIP)

 It is important to challenge a decision or get advice as quickly as possible because there are time limits that generally mean you must take action within one month.
 If you fall outside of this time limit then it may still be possible to challenge the decision.
 Contact the Carers UK Adviceline for further information.

-For more information about appealing a benefit decision you can see the "challenging a benefit decision" section of our website.
+For more information you can see the "challenging a benefit decision" section of our website.

 How to make a complaint